JazzMaster/LazGFX/README.md

 (If the problem doesnt come from this main unit- YOU FIX IT)

 I know JEDI is broken in places and I appreciate the help in fixing it.
--DO send me those changes.
+"JEDI" is a C header port to FPC for using SDL graphics.

 ### Why SDL and not...

-Allegro is now on a similar path to SDL but not-so-much better maintained.
-(Its also not on GH)

-There is yet another method to do this in C.
-SFML is unfinished and "missing in many places".
-SFML lacks "Basics".
-MLV3 aims to fix this.

-SDL is a way to also learn OpenGL in a way that builds.
+There are loads of projects where people cannot post changes publicly.
+Programmers are making it more difficult with mailing lists (spam) and "private repos".

+(You want your code public- but team ops private)

+A lot of other code is half-assed or broken.
+This may be WIP- but the "fundamental code" pre-abstraction to library format WORK.

+(The abstraction sometimes throws wrenches in the system.)

+IE: For the code to be useful, it must be in library format.

-Lazarus OGL demos DO NOT work correctly.
+**Lazarus OGL demos DO NOT work correctly.**

-WinAPI and xAPI(x11) ARE more efficient- DO use hardware graphics(usually).
-The reasoning behind SDL- at the moment- is due to "compatibility" and "syntax".
+The reasoning behind SDL- at the moment- is due to "compatibility" and "syntax". libEvas gives us "portability options".

-Once I can find the docs, I may rewrite an "effectual SDL layer" using IFDEFs instead.
-(THIS is the correct way to do things. x11 and Windows already use "base graphics routines"-why reInvent the wheel unless its broken?)

 Scaling and aspect ratios probly need to be added in, regardless.
 Palettes are undefined normally- and video modes probed- however "these old modes" are not longer supported.
 (Ive implemented a few hacks to get around this.)

 Im not against C- Im against BAD CODE in GENERAL.
-(C is usually coded wrong- the logic is funky) If anything, its the core routines that will need changing.
+(C is usually coded wrong- the logic is funky)

 #### can we add routines??

 SURE!

 But Id advise looking into the C projects already active.

 This being said- DO NOT link into C versions of libgraph.

-They are lacking too much.
-(You will probably confuse the existing code if you do.)
+(You will probably confuse the existing code if you do.
+Further- this is why I CANT call this unit "libGraph")

 You need to translate the headers(properly) to use the C.
-See JEDI sources for examples.

 #### Focus:

 		Unices (red hat, fedora, Suse, ubuntu,debian,etc.)

-        MacOSX
-        Android(eventually)
+        MacOSX Quartz ( at minimal X11 )
+        Android(eventually- theres more to this than just getting the routines working)

-(graphics libraries for DOS have been written by Borland, INC.)
+Graphics libraries for DOS have been written by Borland, INC.
 There are some ports to Sin (windows) already using WinAPI (or Delphi).

-I use SDL v2 C and Pascal headers (JEDI) and sections included from version 1.2 in pascal.

-While we could reasonably use X11 CoreLibs, **its NOT PORTABLE** !
+(Delphi doesnt exist for X11/Unix based systems.)